 License

-Yaak appears to have several advantages over Firecamp, particularly in popularity, activity and licensing.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Yaak appears to have several advantages over Firecamp, particularly in popularity, growth, activity and licensing.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Typescript, JSX, Rust, Tauri.
 However, they differ in their additional technology choices: Firecamp uses SCSS, NestJS while Yaak leverages Bash, Python.